Shoreham Nuclear Power Plant

 The Shoreham Nuclear Power Plant was a completed General Electric nuclear boiling water reactor located adjacent to Long Island Sound in East Shoreham, New York.
+Due to public opposition, it was decommissioned without entering operation.

 The plant was built between 1973 and 1984 by the Long Island Lighting Company (LILCO).
 The plant faced considerable public opposition after the 1979 Three Mile Island accident and the 1986 Chernobyl disaster.
 There were large protests and two dozen local groups opposed the plant.

 In 1983, Suffolk County determined that the county could not be safely evacuated in the event of a serious nuclear accident at the plant.
 Governor Mario Cuomo ordered state officials not to approve any LILCO-sponsored evacuation plan—effectively preventing the plant from operating at full capacity.
 The plant was completed in 1984 and in 1985 LILCO received federal permission for low-power (5 percent power) tests.

 By 1989, it became apparent that not enough local communities would sign on to the evacuation plan for the plant ever to be able to open.
 On May 19, 1989, LILCO agreed not to operate the plant in a deal with the state under which most of the $6 billion cost of the unused plant was passed on to Long Island residents.
 In 1992, the Long Island Power Authority bought the plant from LILCO.
 The plant was fully decommissioned in 1994.